 Throughout the 1970s, General Carlton used the 747/SR-71 recce concept, and the success of that test flight, to help promote SAC’S Advanced Cargo Transport Aircraft (ACTA), which eventually bore fruit in the 1980s with the purchase of 60 KC-10s.
 For SR-71 pilots, the KC-10 made the air-refuelling task much easier, raising the base refuelling block up to 33,000ft and the speed to Mach 0.88.

 Today the world’s only KC-747 tanker is flown by the Islamic Republic of Iran Air Force (IRIAF).

-N1352B “City of Everett” was later re-registered as N7470, before being retired to the Boeing Museum of Flight, also the home of the only remaining M-21.
+N1352B “City of Everett” was later re-registered as N7470, before being retired to “The Museum of Flight” in Seattle, also the home of the only remaining M-21.

 The following video is a summary of the aircraft modifications and flight tests of the proposed KC-747.